danionescu0/docker-flask-mongodb-example/README.md

 * [Locust.io](https://locust.io/) A open source load testing tool.
 Here is used as a stress test tool

+* [Grafana](https://grafana.com/) Grafana is the open source analytics & monitoring solution for every database

+* [InfluxDb](https://www.influxdata.com/) Timeseries database, here used a storage to Grafana

 ## Run the microservice